invae/oscp_field_manual/docs/metasploit_framework/msfconsole.md

 ## issues with process migration

 The case study is the exploit suggester for Windows targets.
-The sugestor should be run in both 32 bit and 64 bit modules, as the results may differ.
+The suggester should be run in both 32 bit and 64 bit modules, as the results may differ.
 The attack surface will be the union of the sets of the outputs.

 > migration from 32 to 64 may cause subsequent exploits to fail, silently, or with minimal feedback.
-Process migration is appropriate if attempting to avoid detection or if exploit suggestor module is not necessary.
+Process migration is appropriate if attempting to avoid detection or if exploit suggester module is not necessary.
 Migrating to a process of the same architecture is advised.

 Example workflow, full enumeration